inorganik/countUp.js/README.md

 Before you make a pull request, please be sure to follow these super simple instructions:

-1. Do your work on the `countUp.js` and/or `angular-countUp.js` files in the root directory.
+1. Do your work on the `countUp.js` and/or other files in the root directory.
 2. In Terminal, `cd` to the `countUp.js` directory.
 3. Run `npm install`, which installs gulp and its dependencies.
 4. Run `gulp`, which copies and minifies the .js files to the `dist` folder.